Executive Director of Entrepreneurship and Innovation

 Fellow of Frank C. Erwin, Jr. Centennial Professorship in Fine Arts

-Jan Ryan joins the College of Fine Arts with 28 years of experience as a serial entrepreneur, digital thought leader working with public brands and an early champion of women entrepreneurs, both in Silicon Valley and Austin.
+Jan Ryan brings 28 years of experience as a serial entrepreneur, digital thought leader working with public brands and an early champion of women entrepreneurs, both in Silicon Valley and Austin.
 With a passion for the intersection of human-centered design and entrepreneurship, she brings vast industry knowledge in building companies from seed to expansion stage, resulting in four successful acquisitions and one IPO.

 In 2009 Ryan co-founded Social Dynamx, the industry’s first digital, social support platform to improve customer experiences in large brands.
 Acquired by Lithium Technologies in 2012, the platform is deployed by dozens of Fortune 500 companies today.
 Prior to Social Dynamx she was CEO of predictive analytics start-up Sigma Dynamics in Silicon Valley (acquired by Oracle in 2006), and was Founding SVP Sales for Vignette Corporation, which IPO’d in 1999.
 The first half of Ryan's career was spent building industry-recognized sales and marketing teams in enterprise software companies.